 The first Herald was published in October 1990 on pastel pink paper.
 “Cut and Paste” was actual cutting and pasting articles.
 The font was American typewriter.
 There were a few pieces of hand-drawn art to accompany the single column articles.
 From the beginning to the current edition, the editors along with the technology have quickly changed the look but the content continues to inform our residents and be a well-read newsletter each month.

-Larry Auld, The Herald’s current volunteer editor, stepped into the position last fall.
-As the former Principal Advisor of the School of Communications and Chair of Library and Information Studies at East Carolina University, he was a perfect to chair this Residents Association Committee.
+Larry Auld, The Herald’s current volunteer editor, stepped into the position in the fall of 2016.
+As the former Principal Advisor of the School of Communication and Chair of Library and Information Studies at East Carolina University, he was a perfect to chair this Residents Association Committee.
 Larry brings with him a background of interests in virtual reality, visual media, history, art, photography, woodworking and gardening.

 Each new editor has put their stamp on The Herald.
 Larry uses Microsoft Publisher to put the newsletter together.
 He has added a number of photos to the publication as photo journalism is an important part of any story.
 Experimenting with different fonts, he even began to explain the history and origin of each one as he looked for the best type style for the newsletter.
 He listens for unique stories in the community as he and Gabby, his little schnauzer, are out and about each day.
 He is quick to say that he doesn’t put it together without a lot of help from other members of the community.